• Share this on:

 Importers/wholesalers

 Importers of spices normally handle large quantities and have direct contact with exporters in producing countries, which provides them access to all the different segments in Europe.
-These can be spice companies, or the food and beverage industry.
-Importers either sell the spices to other local companies, or export the product elsewhere in Europe.
-They can source whole or crushed/ground cardamom.
+These can be spice companies or the food and beverage industry.
+Importers either sell the spices to other local companies or export the product elsewhere in Europe.
+They can source both whole and crushed/ground cardamom.

 In most cases, importers have long-standing relationships with their suppliers.
 They are responsible for a wide range of services in the spices/cardamom value chain.
-These include logistics, customs clearance and documentation, risk management (sourcing from origin, price, exchange rate), quality control, etc.
+These include logistics, customs clearance and documentation, risk management (sourcing from origin, price, exchange rate) and quality control.

 At the same time, they have a large network of suppliers from all over the world and can switch relatively easily to other suppliers, which gives them a lot of negotiating power.
-They are up-to-date on current price levels in the global market and provide little room for margins, unless you can prove that your product is unique and is worth a price premium.
+They know the current price levels in the global market and allow little room for margins unless you can prove that your product is unique and worth a premium price.

-Importers are wholesalers that handle the product in bulk, and do not have direct contact with, or finished products for, the consumer/retail market.
+Importers are wholesalers that handle products in bulk.
+They do not have direct contact with, or finished products for, the consumer/retail market.

-Specialised importers are usually active in specific segments for high-quality and/or organic/fair trade-certified cardamom, usually dealing with smaller quantities compared to the large-scale importers mentioned above.
+Specialised importers are usually active in specific segments for high-quality and/or organic/Fairtrade-certified cardamom, often dealing with smaller quantities than the large-scale importers mentioned above.
 They often work directly with producers and producer cooperatives.
-Organic Herb Trading (UK) and Comptoir des Épices (France) are among the specialised importers in the European market.
+Organic Herb Trading and Steenbergs (United Kingdom) and Comptoir des Épices (France) are examples of specialised importers in the European market.

 Large spice processors source their cardamom and other spices directly from producing countries.
 Since these companies often have large portfolios and work with several spice origins, they tend to have designated departments for sourcing.
 In most cases they will have more than one supplier per spice, so as to spread their risks in terms of product consistency, quality and availability.
 These companies process spices by cleaning, sterilisation, grinding, blending and packaging.

-Spice processors may supply cardamom both as an ingredient or as a finished product (as a single spice or in mixes like Garam Masala), under their own brand or under a private label.
-Some large-scale processors in Europe are: Euroma (Netherlands), which opened its new factory in 2019; Fuchs (Germany), which has a product line for retail and another one focusing on the industrial sector; Ducros (France); and Verstegen (Netherlands).
+Spice processors may supply cardamom both as an ingredient or as a finished product (as a single spice or in mixes like Garam Masala) under their own brand or under a private label.
+Some large-scale processors in Europe are Euroma (Netherlands), Fuchs (Germany, which has a product line for retail and another for the industrial sector), Ducros (France) and Verstegen (Netherlands).

-Smaller-scale spice companies will not always have their own processing facilities.
-They sometimes source cardamom and other spices from processors in producing countries, but will mainly source from European processors or importers.
-These companies may also outsource processing to another (European) company with its own processing facilities, such as those mentioned above.
+Smaller-scale spice companies do not always have their own processing facilities.
+They sometimes source cardamom and other spices directly from producing countries but will mainly source from European processors or importers.
+These companies may also outsource processing to a company with such capabilities.

 Food industry